j-un/terraform-gce-example/README.md

   }
   ```

-- Appropriate permission settings for the IAM principal you use.
+- Set appropriate permission for the IAM principal you use.
+- Set variables in ./main.tf.

 ## Usage